Skip to content

 Pricing & Quoting Playbook for Concrete & Masonry Contractors

-Pricing models for concrete and masonry contractors — flat-rate books, options-based quoting (good/better/best), raising prices without losing customers, and financing for higher-ticket jobs.
+Pricing models for concrete and masonry contractors — flat-rate books, good/better/best quoting, raising prices without churn, and financing for big jobs.

 HIRING